ChainSafe/bls/README.md

 By default, native bindings will be used if in NodeJS and they are installed.
 A WASM implementation ("herumi") is used as a fallback in case any error occurs.

+The `blst-native` implementation offers a multi-threaded approach to verification and utilizes the libuv worker pool to verification.
+It is a more performant options synchronously and FAR better when utilized asynchronously.
+All verification functions provide sync and async versions.
+Both the `blst-native` and `herumi` implementations offer verification functions with `async` prefixes as free functions and also on their respective classes.
+This was done to preserve the isomorphic architecture of this library.
+In reality however, only the `blst-native` bindings have the ability to implement a promise based approach.
+In the `herumi` version the async version just proxies to the sync version under the hood.

 ```ts
 import bls from "@chainsafe/bls";